Iasa-Global/btabok/pages/btabok_overview/tenets.md

 ## Reflects Business Needs

 The BTABoK remains highly relevant because it is grounded in the real-world needs and priorities of modern businesses.
 As organizations evolve in response to market demands, technological advancements, and operational challenges, the BTABoK  evolves alongside them.
 This ensures it stays aligned with current business realities, enabling architects to deliver value-driven solutions that are both practical and forward-looking.

+## Context Aware

+The BTABoK supports multiple contexts and provides guidance aligned with these different contexts.
+This includes system type, industry, size, risk and business criticality.

+## Continuous Leaning and Adaption

+Architecture is a discipline of perpetual learning.
+The BTABok should foster a culture of retrospection, share learnings from success and failure, and stay current with evolving practices and technologies.